TcaciucIulian/OOP-EXAM/README.md

-# Examen curs programare orientata pe obiecte, facultatea de matematica si informmatica.
+# Exam at OOP course at the University of Bucharest

-Durata examen : 1h si 45minute
+work time  : 1h si 45minutes

-Cerinta : Cerinta avea ca scop generarea unor bilete de tren in functie de input-urile date.